zinal/ydb-jmeter/README.md

 * YDB Native PreProcessor - pre-processor with the YDB request.

 The plugin supports the following types of YDB queries:
+* QueryService (default and recommended since YDB v24.3);
 * DataQuery;
 * ScanQuery;
 * SchemeQuery.

-For DataQuery, the transaction isolation mode can be specified.
-Default is SerializableRW.
+For QueryService and DataQuery, the transaction isolation mode can be specified.
+The default is Implicit, which means that the isolation mode is automatically determined by the statement type.
+For DataQuery, Implicit is a synonym to SerializeableRW.

 For DataQuery and ScanQuery the input parameters can be specified.
 The parameters have to be declared in the YQL text as `$p1`, `$p2`, etc., and their data types have to be declared as `Int32`, `Text`, etc. Nullable parameters' types must have a question sign `?` at the end of type, e.g. `Int64?`.